 What to expect

 On the first day if you arrive by plane you will be met at the airport or you will be at the hotel either in Entebbe or in Kampala.
 This day will start with breakfast at the hotel and then transfer to Kampala city center.
-Kampala is a city where you can spend some good time explore how the Ugandans do their day to day work, enjoy a boda boda ride around Kampala.
-Bodaboada are motorcycles they are mostly used as a means of transport.
-They are common around the country, they are quite cheap and perfect alternative means of transport as they allow avoid traffic jam in the city.
-In the city still you can try local foods, visit local cultural sites like the Kabaka’s palace in Mengo, Uganda Martyrs Shrine Namugongo, among other interesting attractions in Kampala city.
+Kampala is a city where you can spend some good time explore how the Ugandans do their day to day work, enjoy a Boda Boda ride around Kampala.
+Bodaboda is motorcycles they are mostly used as a means of transport.
+They are common around the country, they are quite cheap and perfect alternative means of transport as they allow avoid traffic jams in the city.
+In the city still, you can try local foods, visit local cultural sites like Kabaka’s palace in Mengo, Uganda Martyrs Shrine Namugongo, among other interesting attractions in Kampala city.

 On the second day after exploring the city, Murchison Falls National Park will be your next destination.
 Murchison falls is another gem you should not miss most especially the wildlife lovers.
-The trip to Murchison falls will start with a long drive to the northwestern part of the country and it can take like 5 hour drive.
-So you will reach in the park during the time for lunch and check in at the safari lodge enjoy late lunch before you go the evening game drive in the park.
-This game drive starts with a drive to the north-most park of the River Nile where you will get a chance to spot different animals in the park like the lions, giraffes, hyenas, leopards, and elephants and that is not all, for bird lovers the park also has something for you because the park is home to variety of different birds species which can be spotted on a game drive and boat cruise to the bottom of the falls.
+The trip to Murchison falls will start with a long drive to the northwestern part of the country and it can take like a 5-hour drive.
+So you will reach in the park during the time for lunch and check-in at the safari lodge enjoy late lunch before you go the evening game drive in the park.
+This game drive starts with a drive to the north-most part of the River Nile where you will get a chance to spot different animals in the park-like the lions, giraffes, hyenas, leopards, and elephants and that is not all, for bird lovers the park also has something for you because the park is home to a variety of different birds species which can be spotted on a game drive and boat cruise to the bottom of the falls.

-In the next morning, still in Murchison Falls, you will have breakfast at the lodge and then enjoy an early morning boat cruise that will take you up to the bottom of the falls.
-On this cruise you will enjoy watching different animals at the bank of the river and different water loving birds.
-Then after the boat cruise which will take about 2hours, you will return at the lodge relax for some time have lunch and then go to explore the top of the falls.
+The next morning, still in Murchison Falls, you will have breakfast at the lodge and then enjoy an early morning boat cruise that will take you up to the bottom of the falls.
+On this cruise, you will enjoy watching different animals at the bank of the river and different water-loving birds.
+Then after the boat cruise which will take about 2hours, you will return at the lodge relax for some time have lunch, and then go to explore the top of the falls.
 Then after you will leave this amazing park and drive westwards to Kibale Forest National Park the home to about 13 different species of primates.
-A drive from Murchison Falls National Park to Kibale Forest will take something like 6 hours meaning you will reach the park in the evening at time for supper, so you will just check in at your lodge for dinner and overnight and wait for the next day.
+A drive from Murchison Falls National Park to Kibale Forest will take something like 6 hours meaning you will reach the park in the evening at a time for supper, so you will just check-in at your lodge for dinner and overnight and wait for the next day.

 Now it’s another magical morning which will start with a very early morning breakfast at the lodge and then prepare with your chimpanzee permit and enough bottled drinking water and then proceed to the national park headquarters of Kibale Forest National Park where you have to be at exactly 08:00 local time or earlier.
 There you will have a short briefing from the ranger guide about the rules and regulations of chimpanzee tracking in the jungle later you will be grouped in a group of 8 people and drive to the starting point of chimpanzee tracking when you accompanied by the armed guard and the ranger guide.